Max Showalter: Motion pictures and television

 During the 1950s, Showalter appeared in television shows like The Loretta Young Show and Navy Log, in addition to films like Vicki (1953), Down Three Dark Streets (1954), Naked Alibi (1954), Indestructible Man (1956) and Gunsmoke (1957) as "Barney Wales", the new husband of the title character "Mavis McCloud" (S3E7).

-The following year, billed as Casey Adams, he appeared as Ward Cleaver in "It's a Small World", the original pilot for the 1950s sitcom Leave It to Beaver.
+The following year, billed as Casey Adams, he appeared as Ward Cleaver in "It's a Small World", the original pilot for the sitcom Leave It to Beaver.
 The pilot was broadcast as an episode of the Studio 57 anthology series.
 He was replaced by Hugh Beaumont for the television series.
 Casey Adams also appeared in The Andy Griffith Show as antiques dealer Ralph Mason in the episode titled "The Horse Trader."

-In the 1960s, Showalter reclaimed his original name and continued to land roles in such big-budget films as Elmer Gantry (1960), The Music Man (1962), and How to Murder Your Wife (1965).
-He worked through the 1960s and 1970s.
+In the 1960s, Showalter reclaimed his original name and continued to land roles in such films as Elmer Gantry (1960), The Music Man (1962), and How to Murder Your Wife (1965).
 He made six appearances on Perry Mason, including the role of Carl Reynolds in the 1958 episode "The Case of the Curious Bride," murder victim Burt Stokes in "The Case of the Wandering Widow" in 1960, and Talbot Sparr in the 1964 episode "The Case of the Ugly Duckling."
-He made appearances in other television series like The Twilight Zone (as piano player Pat Riley in S3 E8 1961 "It's a Good Life"), The Lucy Show, Gunsmoke, The Many Loves of Dobie Gillis, The New Phil Silvers Show, Bewitched, Dr. Kildare, Surfside 6, The Doris Day Show, Kojak, Police Story, The Bob Newhart Show, as well as in cult films, Lord Love a Duck, The Anderson Tapes and Sgt.
+He made appearances in other television series like The Twilight Zone (as piano player Pat Riley in S3 E8 1961 "It's a Good Life"), The Lucy Show, Gunsmoke, The Many Loves of Dobie Gillis, The New Phil Silvers Show, Bewitched, Dr. Kildare, Surfside 6, The Doris Day Show, Kojak, Police Story, The Bob Newhart Show, as well as the films, Lord Love a Duck, The Anderson Tapes and Sgt.
 Pepper's Lonely Hearts Club Band.
-In the 1979 film 10, he famously played a pastor whose hobby was writing (bad) songs.
-He was also a regular cast member in the short-lived 1980 TV series The Stockard Channing Show.
+In the 1979 film 10, he played a pastor whose hobby was writing (bad) songs.
+He was also a regular cast member in the 1980 TV series The Stockard Channing Show.
 Showalter made his last onscreen appearance in the John Hughes film Sixteen Candles (1984).